-There’s a new art gallery in Buffalo’s Allentown neighborhood, and it’s exactly what you need after over a year of not being able to experience indoor art in person.
+There’s a new art gallery in Buffalo’s Allentown neighborhood, and it’s exactly what you need if you’re looking to experience art in person once again.

 Rivalry Projects is a contemporary art gallery and arts production space created by artist and curator Ryan Arthurs.
 A Western New York native, Ryan moved away from Buffalo in his adulthood to experience other places, but Buffalo was never far away from his thoughts.
 He would visit frequently, checking in on the city and watching it grow from afar.